liuhewei/haroopad-markdown-sublime/README.md

 * Restart Sublime Text 3

 ## Configure
-* Add Haroopad binary's directory into System PATH on Windows and Linux
+* Open User-settings to add the full path of Haroopad binary on Windows and Linux
 * In Haroopad's Preferences, de-activate the "file auto-recovery" in "General" tab.

 ## Usage